0583/SE-422/assignment-1/memory-phase/Memory.md

 * Both SRAM and DRAM can be instantly read and written to with basically equal speed.
 (However the SRAM will be slightly faster.)

-* SRAM uses the CMOS Static Inverser as its low-level implementation, while the DRAM uses merely electrical capacitances.
+* SRAM uses the CMOS Static Inverter as its low-level implementation, while the DRAM uses simpler electrical capacitances.

 * SRAM's complicated structure makes it more expensive, and makes it impossible to build SRAM with large-capacity.
 However DRAM has a way more simple (but not-so-reliable) structure, making it affordable and scalable.

+### Usages

+Since SRAM's unaffordable price and unscalable capacity, now it's merely used to build the Cache layers.
+Taking that apart, DRAM is the main technique we use to build the memory.

+## Statistics

+### Size

+### Frequency

+### Generation

+## Cool Technology

+### Dual-Channel

+## Prices

+## Comments